ericoporto/ags-manual-wiki/UpgradeTo30.md

 functions and dynamic arrays) have been added, but you shouldn't need to change any existing code.

-The only breaking changes are as follows:
+The only breaking changes are as follows:<br>
 1. `new` is now a reserved word.
 This means that if you had any variables called "new" then your script will fail to compile.
-Just rename the variable to something else.
+Just rename the variable to something else.<br>
 2. Because of the removal of some system limits, some of the AGS_MAX_ constants have been removed (since there is no sensible value for them now that the limits have gone).
 This will probably only affect module